sboulaguiem/doc-as-code/docs/books/Practical Monitoring/README.md

-## Why?
+**Practical Monitoring - Effective Strategies For The Real World - *Jim Coplien***

-I discovered *-or currently discovering, depending on when you're reading this*, the subject of monitoring during my last internship before officially becoming an engineer.
+I discovered *-or currently discovering, depending on when you're reading this*- the subject of monitoring during my last internship before officially becoming an engineer.
 I found the subject very interesting!
 Unfortunately, I didn't get the chance to learn it properly, simply because my internship tasks were time-sensitive and I had to deliver working software: more often than not, **"making-it-work"** type-tasks took over the **"me-taking-the-time-to-actually-understand-everything-I'm-doing-and-learning"** type-tasks...

 I am aware that this is a normal and intergral part of being an engineer: the value we provide is the working software we deliver.
 As long as the quality doesn't suffer, we must always be value-driven.
 Nevertheless, I can't say this wasn't frustrating.
 Not having the time to learn the ins-and-outs of a subject that interests you...